-The title of 2Faced Dance's anniversary programme, EVERYTHING [but the girl] is a play on words: Fitzgerald remembers growing up in the 90s listening to the band Everything but the Girl; and the anniversary programme, she says, brings together 'EVERYTHING'; whereas '[but the girl]' refers to the fact that she’s created 90% of the company’s work so far.
+The title is a play on words by the company’s founder and director Tamsin Fitzgerald, harking back to the 90s and the eponymous band she grew up listening to: the programme, she says, brings together ‘EVERYTHING,’ whereas '[but the girl]' refers to the fact that she’s created 90% of the company’s work so far.

 Age Guidance: 11+